rafonseca/SoSql/README.md

   group by language
   fold [with] count(*);
 ```
-The select clause is inferred from GROUP BY and FOLD clauses
+The select clause is inferred from GROUP BY and FOLD clauses.

-### Implicit JOIN clause ?

 ## Installation instructions